Home | Index | Submit Request | Share Photos | Share Tips | Active Topics | New Feedback | Contact Us | Search

 Plan in advance and stock up on a variety of planters and cache pots.
 Make sure they're wide-mouthed and large enough to accommodate multiple mature annuals.
 Scour flea markets, tag sales, discount outlets and end of season sales at garden centers for a nice supply, at least one for each table.

 The winter before you wedding is a great time to plan the plant groupings you'll use in your centerpieces.
 Include some foliage plants, like coleus and dusty miller, some trailing plants and plants of various heights and textures.
 Don't choose anything that grows too tall, so you don't block your guests views with your centerpieces.
-In the spring, purchase inexpensive six-packs of annuals that you want to use in your centerpieces.
-Pot them up into your centerpiece planters, and tend them carefully.
-Pinch them back to keep them bushy and healthy for the wedding.

-After the wedding, you can have someone collect them so they'll be waiting for you when you get back from your honeymoon (make sure they know how to care for them, regarding sun/shade and watering).
+After the wedding, you can have someone collect them so they'll be waiting for you when you get back from your honeymoon.
+Make sure they know how to care for them, regarding sun/shade and watering.
 Or, let each centerpiece go home with a guest.

 Nature's Wedding Centerpieces: